SuperblocksHQ/ethereum-studio/packages/editor/templates/Crypto Pizzas/README.md

 The `using A for B` directive is a method for attaching library functions to a Solidity type.
 In this case the [OpenZeppelin Contracts SafeMath](https://docs.openzeppelin.com/contracts/2.x/api/math.html) library that adds overflow checks to any use of the `uint256` type.

-This contract introduces [constant variables](https://solidity.readthedocs.io/en/latest/contracts.html#constant-state-variables), these work in a similar way to other programming languages, but constants are not allowed to access storage, blockchain, or execution data, or make calls to external contracts.
+This contract introduces [constant variables](https://solidity.readthedocs.io/en/latest/contracts.html#constant-state-variables), these work in a similar way to other programming languages, but you must assign an expression which is constant at compile time.
+You cannot use any expressions that accesses storage, blockchain data, execution data, or makes calls to external contracts.

 [A `struct` type](https://solidity.readthedocs.io/en/latest/types.html#structs) lets you define your own type.
 In this example `Pizza` is a type that contains a `string` and a `uint`.
 The [array type](https://solidity.readthedocs.io/en/v0.5.12/types.html#arrays) below the struct definition creates an empty array to contain instances of the `Pizza` type.